jackfoxy/urQL/docs/ref-intro.md

 ## Functionality

 urQL derives from SQL and varies only in a few cases.
 Queries are constructed in FROM..WHERE..SELECT.. order, unlike SQL, because this is the order of events in plan exection.
-It is helpful for the user to be cognizant of the correct ordering of events.
+The user should be cognizant of the ordering of events.

 Reading and/or updating data on foreign ships is allowed provided the ship's pilot has granted permission.
 Cross database joins are allowed, but not cross ship joins.
 Views cannot be defined on foreign databases.

 ## Issues

-1. how to handle views shadowing tables?
+1. how to handle views shadowing tables
+2. relational division